 —Sarah Lindstrom, pastor

 Faith Fighters is a new but growing church plant in Tulare, California.
 While their worship services have just celebrated a one-year anniversary, they are organized around mission.
 They do this through Faith Fighters’s Mens’ Discipleship Home.
 The home offers refuge and rehabilitation to men struggling with addiction, homelessness, unemployment, and lack of social support.
 At the Mens’ Discipleship Home, they find the grace of a loving God.
 They get care and support, community and respect.

 This June, the home expanded again to include service to the community.
 The residents are offering free lawn maintenance to the underserved and elderly population in the community.
 This teaches the residents life and employment skills and offers the dignity of work.
 It allows them to give back to the community.
 The church plant and Discipleship Home are intertwined and flourishing together, holistically connected.

-Tricia Bouma serves as the ministry center operations and communications manager at the Reformed Church in America.
-You can connect with Tricia by email at email@example.com.
+Tricia Bouma previously served on the ministry center and church multiplication teams of the Reformed Church in America.